FrigadeHQ/trench-analytics-nextjs-demo/README.md

 ## Getting started

-1. Copy `.env.example` to `.env.local` in the root directory of your project and add your Trench server URL, public API key, and private API key:
+1. Copy `.env.example` to `.env.local` in the root directory of your project and add your Trench server URL, public API key, and private API key.

-2. Install the dependencies.
-We recommend using pnpm.
-If you want to use `npm`, just replace `pnpm` with `npm`.
+2. Install the dependencies:

 ```bash
 pnpm install
 ```

-2. Then, start the development server:
+3. Then, start the development server:

 ```bash
 pnpm run dev
 ```

-3. Visit [http://localhost:3000](http://localhost:3000) in your browser to view the dashboard.
+4. Visit [http://localhost:3000](http://localhost:3000) in your browser to view the dashboard.

 ## Learn more